Kvngtheta/ciphersplit/README.md

 - Keep multiple backups of key file
 - Use a password manager for passphrases
 - Verify file integrity after encryption
+- Use --shred for truly sensitive data (slower but secure)
+- Test recovery before deleting/shredding originals on important data

 ### What NOT to Do
 - Don't lose your key file (unrecoverable!)
 - Don't forget your passphrase (unrecoverable!)
 - Don't store `.bin` and `.key` together (reduces security)
 - Don't use weak passphrases
+- Don't use --delete or --shred until you've verified encryption works
+- Don't use --shred on mechanical hard drives repeatedly (wear)

 ## Examples